eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Owner Permission

 Within the permissions structure of an account, owner is the top-level authority.
 The owner permission can sign on behalf of, and restructure, all lower-level permissions.
-It is one of two default permissions that come with a new account, owner and active.
+It is one of two default permissions that come with a new account, `owner` and `active`.

 * * *